arbolista-dev/cc-user-api/README.md

 CC_SENDGRID_TEMPLATE_RESET - The template id for reset passwords, must have a subtitution param named link CC_CONFIRMATION_MAIL - The email used as sender by SendGrid

+CC_SERVER_HOST - Host used to create the URL
 ```

 ## Routes